Onelinerhub/onelinerhub/python-redis/add-element-to-redis-list.md

-# Add element to Redis list
+# Add element to the list in Redis

 ```python
 r = redis.Redis()